sigstore/fulcio/docs/oid-info.md

 Run Invocation URL to uniquely identify the build execution.
 SHOULD be fully qualified.
 For example: `https://github.com/example/repository/actions/runs/1536140711/attempts/1`.

+### 1.3.6.1.4.1.57264.1.22 | Source Repository Visibility At Signing

+Source repository visibility at the time of signing the certificate.
+MAY be empty if there is no Source Repository Visibility information available.
+For example: `private` or `public`.

 ## 1.3.6.1.4.1.57264.2 | Policy OID for Sigstore Timestamp Authority

 Not used by Fulcio.
 This specifies the policy OID for the [timestamp authority](https://github.com/sigstore/timestamp-authority)